Cmaster14/InfiniteFusionPartyWindow/README.md

 # InfiniteFusionPartyWindow
 A Party display window for the Pokémon fangame Infinite Fusion

-About:
+## About:

  -This is a very basic party display to be used with Pokémon Infinite Fusion.
-It was intended for use as an overlay item for any content creation needs.
+It was intended for use as an overlay item
+		for any content creation needs.
 Some changes will be made to the Infinite Fusion game files to allow it to work.

-Setup:
+## Setup:

+ -Extract the [InfiniteFusionPartyWindow.zip](https://github.com/user-attachments/files/17357828/InfiniteFusionPartyWindow.zip) file to your InfiniteFusion install directory.
+This should be the same directory where Game.exe is located

- -You'll need to make some changes to the Scripts that run Infinite Fusion from the InfiniteFusion\Data\Scripts directory
+ -You'll need to make some changes to the Scripts that run Infinite Fusion from the InfiniteFusion\Data\Scripts directory.
 See WhatToChangeForPartyWindow.txt for the code changes, and complete those before trying to run PartyWindow

  -If you want the window to appear in horizontal mode (3 mons on top and bottom), update the first line of orientation.txt to
-       be one of ["horizontal", "h", "horiz", "side", "flat", "trios", "thicc", "small"] If it's anything else, or nothing, the window will be vertical orientation (3 rows of 2 mons)
+       be one of ["horizontal", "h", "horiz", "side", "flat", "trios", "thicc", "small"].
+If it's anything else, or nothing, the window will be vertical orientation (3 rows of 2 mons)

  -To load the party that will be displayed, you'll need to open up your party menu in Infinite Fusion.

  -To load any alternate sprites, you will need to see that sprite load in game.
 That can be easily done by scrolling through summary screens for example

-Usage:
+## Usage:

   -Run PartyWindow.exe

   -To change positioning for one of the pokemon (for overlay or other purposes):
 		-Ensure you have the Party window selected